StartBootstrap/startbootstrap-scrolling-nav/Report.md

 https://github.com/simayguzel/OpenDataCRAWCI/blob/master/dataset-rdf/typesofcrimes.csv

 ### The Ontology

+The data properties in the ontology are updated with the ones that are normalized.

 As seen below, the changes we have made are underlined.
 The names of classes and some data properties of our ontology have been changed.

 ![alt text](onto1.png)